buzzqw/TUS/OBSS/OBSSv2-eng.md

 His Devotees are travelers par excellence, those who preside over and protect the Earth from what is alien, from what could disturb creation.

+Although solitary, Lynx can speak with those who ask for guidance and protection and does not refuse confrontation.
+He is proud of his role and experience, suspicious of every intruder and cautious about granting trust; once he decides to act, his determination does not waver.

 - **Symbol**: A portal into darkness
 - **Ability Score**: Dexterity or Intelligence
-- **Traits**: Stubborn, Brave, Cynical, Uncompromising, Vindictive, Extroverted, Vain
+- **Traits**: Stubborn, Courageous, Cynical, Uncompromising, Vindictive, Extroverted, Vain
 - **Manifestation**: as if the panorama no longer had a horizon
 - **Sum of Traits in common at 5 points**: Once a day you can perform an extra Move Action
 - **Sum of Traits in common at 10 points**: You can cast Dimension Door once per day